Donie Nealon: Inter-county

 In 1964 Nealon won his fourth National league medal with Tipp before capturing a fifth Munster title.
 After their trouncing of Cork the All-Ireland final saw Tipp take on Kilkenny.
 'The Cats', as reigning champions were the favourites, however, Tipp had something to say about that.
 Nealon played the game of his life and scored three of Tipp's five goals.
 It was a walk in the park for Tipp as Kilkenny fell heavily and Nealon won a fourth All-Ireland medal.
 In 1965 he captured a fifth National League medal before winning his sixth provincial medal.
 Wexford lined out against Tipp in the All-Ireland final, however, victory went to the Munster men as Nealon won a fifth All-Ireland title.
 Two years later in 1967 Nealon won his seventh Munster medal as Clare were defeated heavily.
 The All-Ireland final saw Tipp take on Kilkenny.
 History was on Tipp's side as the county hadn't been beaten by 'the Cats' since 1922.
 After 45 years Kilkenny scored three goals at vital times to capture a historic win.
 Tipp bounced back in 1968 with Nealon winning a sixth National League title and an eighth Munster medal.
 For the fourth time that decade Tipp faced Wexford in the championship decider.
 Things looked to be going well for Tipp as they were eight points ahead at half-time.
 Wexford came storming back to win the game by just two points.
 Nealon retired from inter-county hurling in 1969 following a defeat in the Munster final to Cork.

 Provincial

 Nealon also won Railway Cup titles with Munster in 1959, 1963, 1966 and 1968.

 Post-playing career

-Since his retirement from play, Nealon has continued to contribute to the Gaelic Athletic Association as an accomplished referee and as a selector to the Tipperary All-Ireland winning teams of 1971, 1989 and 1991.
+Since his retirement from play, Nealon has continued to contribute to the Gaelic Athletic Association as a referee and a selector to the Tipperary All-Ireland winning teams of 1971, 1989 and 1991.
 A keen tactician and student of the game, ever alert as coach and mentor, his late intervention during a break in play in the Munster final of 1971 in FitzGerald Stadium had a significant effect.
 On a day of incessant rain, he surreptitiously introduced a dry slither for Michael 'Babs' Keating to use in a close-in free which the wily Keating converted to a goal.
 This spurred Tipperary to victory over Limerick after a titanic struggle.

 An efficient administrator, Nealon also served as Secretary of the Munster Council of the Gaelic Athletic Association from 1977 until 2004.